candasm/lafres/README.md

             'subject' => 'test',
         ]
 ```
-And you wanna get all request parameters from $request variable which is injected to your controller method.
+And you wanna get all request parameters from `$request` variable(which is injecting to your controller method).
 ```php
 ...
 	public function store(StoreBlogPostRequest $request)